 The DSLs will attend Staffordshire Safeguarding Board Courses at Level Two and above at least every two years in order to maintain continuous professional development and comply with statutory guidance and the SSCB training strategy.
-The DSL will cascade relevant safeguarding information and training to staff, in the school and proprietors and Advisory Board members, enabling relevant staff, proprietors and Advisory Board members to attend specific training events.
+The DSL will cascade relevant safeguarding information and training to staff A6:t5AFEGUARDING (also applies to linterBational-Stody Centra) grelevant staff, proprietors and Advisory Board members to attend specific training events.